I cannot even begin to count the number of sermons, books, and other teachings I’ve encountered on this topic over the last 40 years.

 The Greek word for “breastplate” is thorax, which means:

-thorax
+- thorax

-1. the breast, the part of the body from the neck to the navel, where the ribs end
+- the breast, the part of the body from the neck to the navel, where the ribs end

-2. a breastplate or corset consisting of two parts and protecting the body on both sides from the neck to the middle
+- a breastplate or corset consisting of two parts and protecting the body on both sides from the neck to the middle

 The Roman version of such body armor was the lorica segmentata or “segmented armor.”
 This was composed of a series of articulated bands of steel covering both sides of the torso as well as the shoulders that was far more effective — especially more puncture resistant — than the typical chain-mail or leather armor worn by their opponents of the day.
-And because it was segmented, it allowed good freedom of movement while still affording superior protection to its barbarian counterparts.
+And because it was segmented, it allowed reasonable freedom of movement while still affording superior protection to its barbarian counterparts.

 The Helmet

-This is the least misunderstood piece of the armor because helmets are still currently in daily use by both military personnel and civilians, the chief civilian application being to protect the heads of bicyclists, motorcyclists, and racing drivers during an accident and football/baseball players as they play their respective sports.
+This is the least misunderstood piece of armor because helmets are still currently in daily use by both military personnel and civilians, the chief civilian application being to protect the heads of bicyclists, motorcyclists, and racing drivers during an accident and football/baseball players as they play their respective sports.

-The Roman helmet or galea:
+The Roman galea:

-• Had small extensions on each side that provided protection for the ears
+- Had small extensions on each side that provided protection for the ears

-• Had hinged cheekpieces that protected both sides of the face, with a leather thong tied under the chin to hold the helmet on the head
+- Had hinged cheekpieces that protected both sides of the face, with a leather thong tied under the chin to hold the helmet on the head

-• Had a socket on top into which they could insert a crest made of dyed horsehair or feathers.
+- Had a socket on top into which they could insert a crest made of dyed horsehair or feathers.
 The size, shape, color, and orientation (front-to-rear or sideways) indicated the rank of the wearer

 The Boots

-Roman caligae were the Roman’s answer to this need.
+Ask any infantryman or marine and they will be the first to affirm the fact that footwear is a critical component to their existence — it protects their feet during troop movements and combat and can be used as a weapon through kicking or stomping your opponent during close-quarters battle.Roman caligae were the Roman’s answer to this need.
 Though caligae were made of 3 plies of tough leather with hobnails on the bottom for reinforcement and traction, they were what we in modern times call “sandals.”
 Caligae were normally worn over bare feet, but when snowy terrain or cold climates were encountered, woolen socks would be worn under them.
+There were also variants which provided more coverage of the feet, but what we see here is what was most likely worn in Judea during Paul’s lifetime.

 While there were some obvious downsides to wearing sandals in combat, caligae were actually more healthy for the soldiers of the day — an era when medical knowledge of bacteria, viruses, and fungi was still centuries in the future — because they prevented many of the foot problems faced by soldiers who wore closed footwear in later times, such as trench foot, athlete’s foot, and infected blisters.